Getting Started with Zero Trust Access Management Trust Begins with Secure Identity

 A flexible Zero Trust foundation

 To address these challenges, Loveless and team are reducing each problem to manageable chunks.
-They turned to Okta because they saw the opportunity to implement a centralized tool for managing identity—one they could connect easily to their growing portfolio of SaaS applications.
+They turned to Okta because they saw the opportunity to implement a centralised tool for managing identity—one they could connect easily to their growing portfolio of SaaS applications.

 Okta provided a way for GitLab to proceed incrementally, while offering a solid foundation for a broad Zero Trust strategy.
 “Without a product like Okta, you really can’t achieve that model,” says Wise.
 “The fact that you get telemetry—better understanding of who’s logging in, where they’re logging in from, what operating system they’re using—those things are important whether you’re remote, or not.”